Category Archives: Entertainment

 Shardul Pandey Talks To Svitlana Manoylo

-Svitlana Manoylo is from Ukraine, she came to India few years back to become a model then worked in Dashvihaniyastarring Vinay PathakNeha DhupiaRajat KapoorRanvir ShoreyBrijendra Kala, the film was produced by Shashant Shah.
+Svitlana Manoylo is from Ukraine, she came to India few years back to become a model and then worked in Dashvihaniya starring Vinay PathakNeha DhupiaRajat KapoorRanvir ShoreyBrijendra Kala, the film was produced by Shashant Shah.
 Now she is living in Mumbai, Maharastra.
 She likes Mumbai and loves Indian food specially paneer dishes with naans and rotis.
 She is working in another movie by Shashant Shah starring Vinay Pathak and same group of stars who worked together in Dashvidhaniya.

 Continue reading Shardul Pandey Talks To Svitlana Manoylo